mobiliabrus/tourbook/docs/2-tour.md

 I spent a whole hour playing before I discovered the trick.
 First, one needs to make the ring follow an elliptical trajectory as it swings across.
 Secondly, applying a spinning force to the ring can help; a proper spin makes it easier for the ring to latch onto the hook.

+I didn't know the names of these two girls, nor did I have their contact information; all I remembered was that they seemed to be from Shanghai.
+After others had gradually left the island, I got to know them and spent quite some time together.

+I played more with the tall girl with long hair.
+Once, she and I found a hermit crab on a platform.
+Another time, we went to the island itself where we saw indigenous people and stationed troops.
+When we returned, we were told that everyone had been looking for us as the snorkeling boat had already departed without us.
+We had no choice but to wait for the next one.

+The short-haired girl made two impressions on me: one was when she wore a white bikini while snorkeling, and the other was that several staff members at the dive shop seemed to fancy her and asked me about her.

+Later, by chance, we left the island together.
+We took the same vehicle provided by the dive shop; they headed to Tawau Airport while I went to downtown Tawau.

 ### KAPALAI

 ```<a-img>